snovvcrash/aes256m-cracker/README.md

 aes256m-cracker
 ==========
-A demonstration program of cracking the training version of AES-256.
+A demonstration program of cracking the training version of AES-256 (AES-256-M, see below for details).

 AES-256-M
 ==========